Carl J. Hartmann III | Attorney

 We are persuaded that this latter argument of Estate Thomas is correct.
 There is nothing in the language of section 1612(b) that suggests that Congress intended to divest the District Court of jurisdiction over local actions immediately.
 Surely Congress would have specified that the divestiture of jurisdiction was to be immediate if that is what it intended.

-Id. at 923 F.2d 258, 263 (3d Cir.
-V.I.
-1991).
 Eventually the Legislature did take such action -- but it occurred in an orderly way, and without the system meltdown proposed by the Territorial Court.
-Now, of course the Territorial Court has been replaced by the Superior Court and the USVI has its own Supreme Court -- although all decisions will still, for many years to come, ultimately be reviewed by the Third Circuit.
+Now, of course the Territorial Court has been replaced by the Superior Court and the USVI has its own Supreme Court.

 Co-Counsel.
-In a bitter corporate action two controlling shareholders of a publicly traded, NASDAQ-listed corporation fought each other through three jurisdictions for control of a corporation -- with a divorce also putting the control into jeopardy.
+In a bitter corporate action, two controlling shareholders of a publicly traded, NASDAQ-listed corporation fought each other through three jurisdictions for control of a corporation -- with a divorce also putting the control into jeopardy.
 The action involved allegations of securities violation by one of two business partners--and of collusion between the ex-wife and one of the partners.
-This was punctuated by a lightning proxy takeover that had one faction thrown out of the corporate offices.
+This was punctuated by a lightning Delaware proxy takeover that had one faction thrown out of the corporate offices.
 To start at the end rather than the beginning, in Heying v.
 Prior, 905 F.Supp.
 248, Fed.Sec.L.Rep.
 P99,032 (D.V.I.
 1997) the federal trial court found two types of violations of securities laws by the "Prior" faction:

-Defendant Prior violated the federal securities laws by soliciting more than ten persons without complying with proxy registration requirements. n12 Defendants correctly note that plaintiffs bear the burden of showing that defendants solicited more than ten persons.
+Defendant Prior violated the federal securities laws by soliciting more than ten persons without complying with proxy registration requirements. [n12] Defendants correctly note that plaintiffs bear the burden of showing that defendants solicited more than ten persons.
 Despite defendants' assertions to the contrary, the record supports a finding that plaintiffs have met that burden.

 and